MicrosoftDocs/well-architected/well-architected/reliability/identify-flows.md

 ### Identify process owners and stakeholders for each flow

 The process owner for a flow is the individual that's responsible for the successful execution of a given process.
 They're responsible for making critical  for that process and the flows that support it.
 You should identify the process owner for each workload flow.

-In addition to process owners, you should also identify the stakeholders for each flow.
+You should also identify the stakeholders for each flow.
 Stakeholders can be involved in the workload, have dependencies on a flow, or manage a dependency that the flow has.

 You might have a responsibility assignment matrix (RAM) or RACI matrix that already identifies process owners and stakeholders.
 Typically, process owners are responsible or accountable for a process, and stakeholders are consulted or informed.